EducationalTestingService/rsmtool/doc/evaluation.rst

 .. note::

-	In RSMTool v.6 and earlier QWK was computed using `skll.metrics.kappa <https://skll.readthedocs.io/en/latest/api/skll.html#from-metrics-module>`_ with ``weights`` set to ``quadratic``.
+	In RSMTool v6.x and earlier QWK was computed using `skll.metrics.kappa <https://skll.readthedocs.io/en/latest/api/skll.html#from-metrics-module>`_ with ``weights`` set to ``"quadratic"``.
 Continuous scores were rounded for computation.
-Both formulas produce the same scores for discreet (rounded scores) but the QWK values for continous scores computed by RSMTool 7.0 are *different* from those computed by earlier versions.
+Both formulas produce the same scores for discrete (rounded scores) but QWK values for continuous scores computed by RSMTool starting with v7.0 will be *different* from those computed by earlier versions.

 .. _r: